testsigmahq/testsigma-tutorials/src/pages/tutorials/getting-started/automate-android-applications.md

 1. Start by creating a Project first.
    For a detailed overview, check [here](https://testsigma.com/docs/projects/overview/)

-2. Create a Test Case
+2. Create a Test Case.
    For a detailed overview, check [here](https://testsigma.com/docs/test-cases/overview/)

-3. Add Test Steps
+3. Add Test Steps.
    Once you create a Test Case, you will be redirected to the page where you can add all your Test Steps.

 Here’s a video that explains all the steps discussed so far.